-I had the immense pleasure to be featured at the Conference with my talk about – yes, yes – design thinking!
+I had the immense pleasure to be featured at a women-run conference with my talk about – yes, yes – design thinking!
 This one, however, was not predominantly about the methodology, but about how it can empower you to be better, both professionally and in personal life.
-I found my superpower (well, besides speaking Polish, gżegżołka, ha!) in applying the general “mindsets” in my day-to-day life.
+I found my superpower (well, besides speaking Polish, gżegżołka, ha!) in applying the general design thinking mindsets in my day-to-day life.
 Let me show you that design thinking, life-wise, teaches empathy, vulnerability, and courage.
+It’s only a design-focused trick, per se.

 Here are the inspirational success stories from my talk.
 Those projects were possible because the designers used their empathy, vulnerability, and courage superpowers: